The Intel Core i5-14500 wins in 8 out of 16 comparable specs, with 6 ties. Its biggest advantage is L2 Cache (187% better).

 AI Versus Verdict

 The Intel Core i5-14500 is the objective winner of this comparison, securing victory in eight of the sixteen evaluated categories.
 While the Intel Core i5-12400 maintains a 24% advantage in Max Turbo Power, the Intel Core i5-14500 provides a significantly more robust architecture.
-The most impactful technical advantage for the Intel Core i5-14500 is its L2 Cache, which is 187% larger than that found in the Intel Core i5-12400, offering a substantial improvement in memory-related specifications.
+The most impactful technical advantage for the Intel Core i5-14500 is its L2 Cache, which is 187% larger than that of the Intel Core i5-12400, offering a substantial improvement in memory-related specifications.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.